 - End of year allowance.

-In addition to this, your pay slip will determine the minimum wage that is payable to you.
-For those who work part-time, you gross minimum wage is calculated based on the number of hours you put into the job.
+In addition to this, your payslip will determine the minimum wage that is payable to you.
+For those who work part-time, your gross minimum wage is calculated based on the number of hours you put into the job.
 You also need to understand that your gross minimum wage is proportionally lower.

 Recommended Video: Top 10 African Countries With Highest Paying Jobs

 Below are the top 10 countries with the lowest minimum wage in the world:

 Kyrgyzstan is a Republican state in the Central part of Asia.
 It got ceded to Russian dominance in the 19th century.
 However, its Independence took place in 1991.